drublic/checklist/README.md

 - [ ] No 404-errors
 - [ ] No 500-errors
 - [ ] Canonical Tags are used if applicable
-- [ ] Ratio of code and content is around 25% for shop pages and 50% for content pages

 ## Accessibility